 While adenovirus is a plausible hypothesis as part of the pathogenesis mechanism, further investigations are ongoing for the causative agent; adenovirus infection (which generally causes mild self-limiting gastrointestinal or respiratory infections in young children) does not fully explain the more severe clinical picture observed with these cases.
 Factors such as increased susceptibility amongst young children following a lower level of circulation of adenovirus during the COVID-19 pandemic, the potential emergence of a novel adenovirus, SARS-CoV-2 co-infection or a complication of previous SARS-CoV-2 infection, leading to superantigen-mediated immune cell activation, proposed a causal mechanism of multisystem inflammatory syndrome in children need to be further investigated.

-WHO has been examining whether adenovirus is involved with the outbreak not only because the virus has been co-circulating with SARS-CoV-2, but also because it may actually be the causal factor of the hepatitis outbreak.
+WHO has been examining whether adenovirus is involved with the outbreak not only because the virus has been co-circulating with SARS-CoV-2, but also because it may be the causal factor of the hepatitis outbreak.

-The COVID-19 vaccines from JNJ and AstraZeneca use an adenovirus vector to transfer an mRNA fragment to the cell.
+The COVID-19 vaccines from JNJ (no longer available) and AstraZeneca use an adenovirus vector to transfer an mRNA fragment to the cell.
 This induces the cell to produce the spike protein, similar to true mRNA vaccines.
 The adenovirus vector cannot replicate and there is no evidence that this or any other adenovirus is linked to hepatitis.

 The CDC and WHO are taking this situation very seriously and are continuing to monitor the outbreak and test for infectious agents that may be linked to the hepatitis cases.

 Let me repeat myself, just in case.
 There is no evidence whatsoever that links COVID-19 vaccines of any type to this hepatitis outbreak.
 Again, quoting the World Health Organization: